UC-MACSS/persp-analysis/students/cao_xinyu/Bit by Bit Observation behavior sec 2.1-2.3.md

       + *Assess the construct validity* is to take the main claim in the paper
         + 1) in terms of constructs
         + 2) re-expres it in terms of data used
+          eg: smart people earn more
+            1) people who score well on the Raven Progressive Matrices Test have higher income on their tax returns
+            2) people on Twitter who used longer words are more likely to mention luxury brands other examples:
+            1) email logs from a univeristy - social relationships
+            2) social media posts - civic engagement
+            3) email logs from a firm - cultural fit in an organization Ways to address the concern of incomplete demographics and behavior on other platforms:
+       1) actually collect the data you need
+       2) user-attribute inference
+       3) imputation - use the information they have on some people to infer attributes of other people merging or record linkage
+          > > Each person in the world creates a Book of Life.
+This Book starts with birth and ends with death.
+          > Its page are made up of records of the principle events in life.
+Record linkage is the name given
+          > to the process of assembling the pages of this book into a volume.

 *